-With access to MS Teams, staff will be able to set live, synchronous class meetings and review sessions, so that questioning, clarification and feedback can be offered across the week.
+With access to MS Teams, staff will also set live, synchronous class lessons, meetings and review sessions, so that questioning, clarification and feedback can be offered across the week.

 Remote teaching and study time each day

 How long can I expect work set by the school to take my child each day?